 The trajectories collected from molecular dynamics (MD) simulations provide detailed atomistic insights into the dynamics of biological macromolecules and their equilibrium ensemble of conformations, which are nearly unattainable using current experimental methods.
 In particular, as a rigid-body system of particles would have low conformational entropy relative to a set of independent particles, the rigid-body properties can be calculated from the equilibrium ensemble of conformations.
 This becomes important for the analysis of the dynamics of specific structural elements of the biological macromolecules, which are considered to be folded into elements of secondary structure (e.g., helices) that would move as rigid bodies.
 If the system is behaving like a rigid body, all particles in the system will be correlated and share a large amount of mutual information, which can be quantified with methods of Information Theory.
 Indeed, many have used mutual information to quantify pair-wise correlation in molecular systems [13–17].
 Mutual information between two variables is defined as:

-I2A,B= HA+HB-HAB (1)
+I2A,B= HA+HB-HA,B (1)

-Here, HA and HB are the marginal entropy of variables A and B respectively and HAB is the joint entropy.
+Here, HA and HB are the marginal entropy of variables A and B respectively and HA,B is the joint entropy.
 The n-body information, the information shared by n variables, can be calculated recursively:

-IN1,..,N= IN-11,..,N-1- IN-11,..,N-1N (2)
+INx1,…,xN= IN-1x1,…,xN-1- IN-1x1,…,xN-1 xN (2)

 If an N-body system behaves as a rigid body, any information regarding one body is shared with all other bodies, and IN will be high.